-If you ever happen to have the chance to photograph in Germany’s capital, then here is the Berlin Guide that lets you explore the most famous landmarks and Street Photography in this beautiful town.
-The Street Photography Community might be small, but there is a rising interest in photography and photojournalism as well as workshops and classes.
-International Photographers are discovering this city as a Street Photography hot spot and with my Berlin Guide, I hope to support your stay and help you to enjoy Berlin from a Photographer’s perspective.
+If you ever happen to have the chance to photograph in Germany’s capital, then here is the Berlin Guide for Photography that lets you explore the most famous landmarks through Street Photography in this beautiful town.
+The Street Photography Community might be small in Berlin, but there is a rising interest in photography and photojournalism as well as workshops and classes.
+International Photographers are discovering this city as a Street Photography hotspot and with my Berlin Guide for Photography, I hope to support your stay and help you to enjoy Berlin from a Photographer’s perspective.
 The photo route starts at the Berlin central station and leads you to the Berlin Alexanderplatz.
-Alongside this route and this Berlin Guide, you are able to recreate famous photos at the Brandenburger Tor, Friedrichstraße or Alexanderplatz.
+Alongside this route and this Berlin Street Photography Guide, you are able to recreate famous photos at the Brandenburger Tor, Friedrichstraße or Alexanderplatz.
 Even if you might think that these places might already be well documented and plastered all over the Internet if you didn’t have the chance to show these places from your unique point of view you shouldn’t miss it.

 A Photo Walk through Berlin

 As a basic overview of this Berlin Guide, this is the route you can follow on a normal afternoon.
 It takes around 3 hrs – considering normal walking speed but can be extended with visits to the “Memorial to the Murdered Jews of Europe” or the “Checkpoint Charlie”.
 Both places with historic relevance and very popular amongst Street Photographers.

 After arriving at the Berlin Main Station you are able to find interesting perspectives on the open architecture of the train station.
 Although you find rough lighting conditions inside the building, it is advisable to use a lens with a wide open aperture.

 Once you got the first taste of Berlin Street Photography, the next place on the list is the government district.